ChrisAntley1/Speak-to-Lichess/README.md

 Be sure to check out the How to Use section and example commands!

 **IMPORTANT: Speak to Lichess does require some keyboard input to submit moves and to record speech.
-In addition, trying to dictate a letter does NOT work well!
-Instead, say a word that begins with the letter, such as "delta" for the d column.**
+In addition,  to specify the letter of a square, you must say a word that begins with that letter, such as "delta" for the d column.
+The dictation software is very bad at understanding individual letters!**

 **Does not support the word "to"!
 Commands such as "bishop to hotel five" will be interpreted as "bishop 2 hotel 5", and will submit the move "b2h5".**

-Takes advantage of Lichess's optional text input to submit SAN format moves.
+Takes advantage of Lichess's optional text input box to submit SAN format moves.
 Uses the Web Speech API to process spoken word into chess moves (with a little extra processing by the extension to more accurately recognize moves).

 How to use: